aaronicsubstances/code-augmentor/README.md

    * Clone repository locally
    * Install project dependencies with `npm install`
    * With all dependencies present locally, test project with `npm test`

+## Usage

+See [Examples](https://github.com/aaronicsubstances/code-augmentor-nodejs/tree/main/examples) folder for example projects demonstrating how to use the library.
+The pojo-class-generation-with-sync example folder requires some prior setup of copying the contents of the src folder into a child tempSrc folder (see the src/README.txt file for details).
+Each example is launched with `node main.js` from the child codeGenScripts folder (may have to run `npm init` first).

+The library comes with an `effect-changes` script (available from node_modules/.bin folder for WIndows Powershell and Bash).
+The script is meant to accept through standard input a *changes-summary.txt* file, which is created in the codeGenScripts\generated folder when the example projects are run.

+The main option is running with `effect-changes -f`, which will update the files in source folder (src or tempSrc folders of the examples) with the corresponding changed files listed in the changes-summary.txt file.
+Can run with `effect-changes -h` to see all the available options.